Undeadline: Reception

-Undead Line received generally favourable reception from critics, most of which reviewed it as an import title.
+Undeadline received generally favorable reception from critics, most of which reviewed it as an import title.
 The Sega Mega Drive version received scores of 18.08 out of 30 and 6.6428 out of 10 in public polls taken by Mega Drive Fan and the Japanese Sega Saturn Magazine respectively.
 Technopolis highlighted its mixture of role-playing and shooting elements, and the ability to select any stage but noted its difficulty.
 The Japanese MSX Magazine echoed similar sentiments but also noted the ability to choose between characters, commending its playability, visuals, and scenario.
 MSX Club's Pere Baño praised the colorful graphics, addictive fast-pacing, sound, presentation, and originality.

 An editor for MSX Gids lauded its audiovisual presentation and quality, comparing it favourably with Knightmare (1986).
 Oh!X's Hiroaki Kageyama commended the X68000 port for taking advantage of the system's hardware and the addition of extra stages.
 Kageyama also gave positive remarks to the game's idea and intensity.

-Games-X reviewed the Mega Drive version, commending its presentation for the detailed backgrounds, enemy animations, and atmosphere.
-However, they saw its difficulty even on the easiest setting as a negative.
+Games-X reviewed the Mega Drive version, commending its presentation for the detailed backgrounds, enemy animations, and atmosphere, but they saw its difficulty even on the easiest setting as a negative.
 Sega Pro's Damian Butt shared similar thoughts regarding its high difficulty, remarking that it may prove frustrating for players and criticized issues with collision detection.
 Regardless, Butt praised the "arcade-quality" graphics, large bosses, audio, and long-term gameplay.

 MegaTech's Mark Patterson and Paul Glancey found it to be playable shoot 'em up but both remarked that "a couple of problems lead to frustration" and noted the lack of additional option settings.
 Console XS gave the Mega Drive port high marks for its visuals, sound, gameplay, and challenge.
-Game Zone's Graham Lineham commented that the environmental hazards made the game more interesting compared to standard shoot 'em ups, but concurred with both Games-X and Butt about its tough difficulty.
-Lineham wrote that "It loses points for being a shoot 'em-up (...) but gains a few for its neat ideas, attractive graphics and silkily smooth gameplay."
+Game Zone's Graham Lineham commended the game for its "neat" ideas, "attractive" graphics, and "smooth" gameplay.
+He also commented that the environmental hazards made the game more interesting compared to standard shoot 'em ups, but concurred with both Games-X and Butt about its tough difficulty.